Read This Before Giving Your Boston Terrier Peanut Butter!

 What are aflatoxins?

 Aflatoxins are a type of mycotoxin.
-Mycotoxins are naturally occurring toxins produced by molds or fungi that can be found to grow on certain foods and peanuts (source).
+Mycotoxins are naturally occurring toxins produced by molds or fungi that can be found to grow on certain foods and peanuts (sourceOpens in a new tab.).

-Aflatoxins specifically target the liver and have been found to promote tumors (source).
+Aflatoxins specifically target the liver and have been found to promote tumors (sourceOpens in a new tab.).

 It is rare to have acute poisoning.
 Limited doses have not been shown to cause issues or be harmful, yet doses that do cause effects vary.